AljoschaMeyer/chainable-command/readme.md

 Instances of CommandInstance are EventEmitters.

 #### Events:
 - `'ready'`: The CommandInstance is ready to process input.
-Writing to `instance.stdin` before the `'ready'` event was emited will throw an error.
+Writes to `instance.stdin` before the `'ready'` event was emited are buffered.
+Those are processed just before `'ready'` is emitted.
 - `'inputClosed'`: Emitted when `instance.stdin` stops accepting input.
 - `'exit'`: The CommandInstance has reached the end of its lifecycle.
 All streams are closed, no input is still processed.
 Emitting this event is the last thing a CommandInstance does.
   - `code`: The exit code.
 Defaults to `0` if it has not been explicitely set in one of the lifecycle functions via `exit(code, msg)`.